aziyanissam/Project-1---Catch-the-Egg/README.md

 ## Description

 Catch the Egg is a game, which takes place in a Farm, where the player move basket horizontally to collect the Eggs.
-Eggs are laid by the chickens at the roof of the farm house.
+Eggs are laid by the chickens from the roof of the farm house.
 The game ends when an egg falls down.
 A score is added for every catch of eggs.

 ## MVP